The Power of Tests for Detecting $p$-Hacking: Monte Carlo Simulations

+Table \ref{tab:publication_bias_1} shows the power of the tests for three levels of $p$-hacking ($\tau \in \{0,0.5,1\}$) with no publication bias, sharp publication bias, and smooth publication bias for covariate selection with $K=3$ and $h=0$.
+We show results for $h\in \{1,2\}$ and $h\sim \hat{\Pi}$ in Appendix \ref{app:additional_simulation_results}.
 The impact of publication bias on power depends on the testable restrictions that the tests exploit.
-Both types of publication bias can substantially increase the power of the CSUB and the CS2B test, which exploit upper bounds.
-This is expected since both forms of publication bias favor small $p$-values, which leads to steeper $p$-curves that are more likely to violate the upper bounds, as discussed in Section \ref{sec: publication bias}.
-The difference in power with and without publication bias is particularly stark under the minimum approach to $p$-hacking: publication bias can lead to nontrivial power even when the CSUB and the CS2B test have very low power for detecting $p$-hacking alone.
+The CSUB and CS2B tests have high power for detecting publication bias in the absence of $p$-hacking (when $\tau=0$), and publication bias substantially increases their power for rejecting the joint null when $p$-hacking alone is difficult to detect.
+This is expected since both forms of publication bias favor small $p$-values, which leads to $p$-curves that are more likely to violate the upper bounds, as discussed in Section \ref{sec: publication bias}. \textbf{[TABLE \ref{tab:publication_bias_1} HERE.]}

 For the tests based on monotonicity of the entire $p$-curve (CS1 and LCM), the results depend on the type of publication bias.
-Sharp publication bias tends to increase power, whereas smooth publication bias can lower power.
-Due to its local nature, sharp publication bias does not increase the power of the Binomial test.
+Sharp publication bias tends to increase power, whereas smooth publication bias can substantially lower power.
+Due to the local nature of the Binomial test, sharp publication bias does not increase its power.
 This again demonstrates the advantages of using ``global'' tests.

-Sharp publication bias accentuates existing discontinuities and leads to discontinuities in otherwise smooth $p$-curves.
-It is thus not surprising that the discontinuity test is more powerful under sharp publication bias.
+Sharp publication bias accentuates existing discontinuities and leads to discontinuities in otherwise smooth $p$-curves and thus increases the power of the discontinuity test.
 By contrast, smooth publication bias can decrease the power of the discontinuity test.

-Overall, our results suggest that publication bias, sharp publication bias in particular, can lead to high power, even in settings where $p$-hacking is difficult to detect.
-This finding is relevant when interpreting empirical results.
-Specifically, we have documented several cases where even the best tests exhibit low power for detecting $p$-hacking.
-In such cases, rejections are likely due to the presence of publication bias.
+Overall, our results suggest that the presence of publication bias leads to higher power for tests based on upper bounds, especially when $p$-hacking is difficult to detect.
+For the other tests, whether publication bias increases or decreases the power depends on the exact nature of the publication bias: sharp publication bias tends to increase power, whereas smooth publication bias can decrease power.